-Optical pumping, i.e. the transfer of angular momentum from photons to electronic and nuclear spins, can follow two distinct paths in semiconductors, depending if the photons are absorbed by localized defect states such as deep donors or if they target directly the delocalized electrons, raising them from the valence- to the conduction band.
-A good example for the work with 540 localized defects is Koschnick et al. (1996), which used the 2.2 eV transition of a residual donor in nominally undoped GaN to measure the nuclear spin transitions of both Ga isotopes via optically detected ENDOR.
+Optical pumping, i.e. the transfer of angular momentum from photons to electronic and nuclear spins, can follow two distinct paths in semiconductors, depending on whether the photons are absorbed by localized defect states such as deep donors or whether they target directly the delocalized electrons, raising them from the valence to conduction bands.
+A good example of the work with localized defects is Koschnick et al. (1996), which used the 2.2 eV transition of a residual donor in nominally undoped GaN to measure the nuclear spin transitions of both Ga isotopes via optically detected ENDOR.